circadianmentalhealth/circadian-data-standards/README-Templates/3- Studied Subject - Animal/1- General Template -Fly.md

 > Briefly describe the dataset content, including studied organism and basic methods used.

 ### Format
-> Add data file formats.
-Include instructions on how to open uncommon or proprietary formats, if these are unavoidable.
+> List the data file formats.
+Explain how to open files in uncommon or proprietary formats, if these are unavoidable.

-## Dataset usage and access
+## Dataset usage and access section

 ### Licence
-> For data that do not include code/ software, we recommend choosing one of the licenses below:
+> For data that do not include code/ software, we recommend either a CC-BY or a CC0 license: keep the text for one, delete the other!

 This dataset is released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 You are free to use, share, and adapt this dataset as long as you give appropriate credit.